Zhaoxin: Discrete GPU

 In 2020 Zhaoxin announced it was planning to release a dedicated graphics card.

 Summary of architecture

 Uses

 Zhaoxin processors have mainly been used for Chinese laptops.

+Outside China, Zhaoxin processors have been used in some NAS appliances, most notably the QNAP TVS-675.

 Performance

 The Zhaoxin ZX-C+ 4701 CPU was reviewed in 2020, and showed significantly worse performance against older Intel (i5 2500K) and AMD (Athlon 3000G) processors.
 The ZX-D was noted to have roughly the performance of the Intel Silvermont (Avoton) processors (which were launched in 2013).

 The ZX-E / KX-6000 is reported to have a 50% performance increase over the KX-5000, and comparable performance to a 7th generation Intel i5 core processor from 2016 (namely the Core i5-7400).
 The 8-core ZX-E U6780A was reviewed by Linus Tech Tips in August 2020.
 The review processor was benchmarked to be slightly slower than a 3rd generation Intel i5 quad-core processor (originally released in 2012–2013) using Cinebench.
 Gaming performance was noted to be poor, whilst the machine itself was noted to be expensive for its performance by 2020 standards.
 Tom's Hardware also reviewed the U6780A and reported poor gaming performance in 2020.

 The aim for the ZX-F series is for performance parity with the 2018 series Ryzen processors (i.e. the AMD Zen+ microarchitecture, the predecessor to AMD Zen 2).